myketstore/myket-billing-flutter/README.md

 Map<String, dynamic> result = await MyketIAP.getPurchase(sku: "gas", querySkuDetails: false);
 ```
 1. `sku` : your product id on Myket (created in myket developer panel)
-2. `querySkuDetails' : if true, SKU details (price, description, etc) will be queried as well as purchase information.
+2. `querySkuDetails` : if true, SKU details (price, description, etc) will be queried as well as purchase information.

 The result will be a map containing `MyketIAP.RESULT` as IabResult object, and `MyketIAP.PURCHASE` as consumed Purchase object.